 Probably not.
 Unless you’re taking one of the degrees, mentioned above, that combine English Law with the law of another country (in which case you can expect to spend a year or a semester in that country), there are unlikely to be curricular opportunities for travel.

 What careers are possible with a Law degree?

 The traditional options for law graduates are the two career paths of barrister and solicitor.
 Barristers are usually self-employed, working on their own and representing clients in courts and tribunals.
 Lawyers seen in films are almost always barristers: their confidence, possibility for grand speeches and the drama of cross-examination make for good cinema.
 Solicitors work in teams, ranging over a greater variety of work within their field, and are required to have more of a head for business, but their public speaking will be in meetings rather than in court, unless they gain rights of audience, in which case they are known as Solicitor-Advocates.
-You can read more about choosing between the solicitor and barrister career paths here.
+This article has more details about choosing between the solicitor and barrister career paths.